liam-orm/vending-machine/readme.md

 3: Run `npm run start` which will build the typescript portion and then run it using node

+4: Run `npm run test` which will run the tests using mocha and chai

+5: Run `npm run coverage` which will display test coverage using nyc

 I use readme's as personal note, feel free to take a read.

 Notes: